meangolden/Secret_Key_sharing/README.md

-# Secret_Key_sharing
-Created the frist file.
-This file carries the functions that will be used later on in the main file
-'''

-    EXAMPLE TO RUN:
+## Project Title

+Filtering Algorithms Comparison

+## Description

+This program compares results for different sets of parameters across different filtering algorithms:

+- NEAREST NEIGHBOURS
+- lowpass lagged
+- EWMA (exponentially weighted moving average, probably doesn't work)
+- bandpassHPLP
+- bandpassLPHP

+The program extracts only 20,000 datapoints to speed up the process.
+The values that are printed are the number of mismatches between Alice and Bob keys, the value is printed out just to see the speed of the program.

+## Inputs

+The following inputs are required:

+- `filename`: the name of the file that contains the data
+- `var_factor`: the multiplier of variance to set the limit to quantize
+- `N`: number of bits to quantize to
+- `block_size`: length of the key stretch
+- `length_of_key`: length of the key
+- `threshold`:

+## Outputs

+The program outputs `filters.csv` and `filters.html`, whichever is more convenient.

+## Execution

+To run the program, execute the following command:

 python3 testFilters.py ../data3_upto5.mat 2 2 6 300 1 1

-    inputs:
-    filename = the name of the file that contains the data var_factor = the mupliplier of variance to set the limit to quantize N = number of bits to quantize to block_size = length of the key stretch length_of_key = lenght of the key
-    threshold =

-    outputs:
-    filters.csv and filters.html, whatever is more convenient

-    the program compares resustls for different sets of parameters accros different filtering algorithms: NEAREST NEIGHBOURS, lowpass lagged,
-    ewma (exponantionaly weighted movinbg average, probably doesn't work), bandpassHPLP, bandpassLPHP.
-    Since there are about 500 iterations no grahs are made

-    the program extracts only 20'000 datapoints (method get_file; class RunPipeline) to speed up the process

-    the values that are printed are the number of mismatches between alice and bob keys, the value is printed out just to see the speed of the program

-    ON MY MACHINE THE PROGRAM RUNSS FOR 12 MINUTES
+## Notes

-    working on spliting the computations to different processor cores
+Since there are about 500 iterations, no graphs are made.
+On my machine, the program runs for 12 minutes.
+I am working on splitting the computations to different processor cores.
-    '''